zanexGHG/minecraft-restart-script/README.md

 8: Search for the line "-Xms4G" in loop.sh and change the number.
 (G = Gigabytes and M = Megabytes incase you want to give it less then a gigabyte.)

-### NOTICE: A single java application file can ONLY use a maximum of 8 gigabytes of ram.
+### NOTICE: A single java application file can ONLY use up to 8GB of ram.